dof-dss/nicsdru_unity/README.md

 ## Running migrations

 You will first need to get hold of a Drupal 7 database dump for your chosen site to act as the source of the migration.
-We will take Uregni as an example and assume that we have a dump file 'uregni.sql'.
+We will take Uregni as an example and assume that we have a dump file 'uregni.sql' , this file should be placed in the imports/data directory.
+Ideally, you should also get hold of a Drupal 7 'files' directory and place it in the appropriate imports/files directory e.g. imports/files/sites/uregni.
+Note that the path './imports/files/sites/uregni/files/styles' should exist.

 1. Import the database into the Drupal 7 database host for your chosen site.
 Using our example site this will be 'uregni7'.
 Note that your database host must have a '7' suffix, please make sure that you do not overwrite your Drupal 8 database by mistake !:
-`lando db-import -h uregni7 uregni.sql`
+`lando db-import -h uregni7 ./imports/data/uregni.sql`

-2. Install the migrate_upgrade module
+2. Install the migrate_upgrade module (listed as 'Drupal Upgrade' at /admin/modules)
-`lando drupal moi migrate_upgrade` (or you could do this from the admin screens)

 3. Make sure that you are in the appropriate site directory e.g. web/sites/uregni and run this command:
-`lando drush migrate-upgrade --legacy-db-url=mysql://drupal7:drupal7@uregni7/drupal7 --legacy-root=http://www.uregni.gov.uk --configure-only`
+`lando drush migrate-upgrade --legacy-db-url=mysql://drupal7:drupal7@uregni7/drupal7 --legacy-root=/app/imports/files --configure-only`
-(change the db host from 'uregni7' if you are migrating another site)
+(change the db host from 'uregni7' and the file path if you are migrating another site)

 4. Install the migrate_tools module
-`lando drupal moi migrate_tools` (or you could do this from the admin screens)

 5. You should now have a long list of migrations in the database, which may be seen by running this command:
 `lando drush migrate-status` (from the appropriate site directory e.g. web/sites/uregni)